-Judith G. Berg has been HealthImpact’s Executive Director and President for the past two years and prior to that, she served as Treasurer on the Board of Directors since the inception of the organization.
+Judith G. Berg has been HealthImpact’s Chief Executive Officer and President since September 2012.
+Prior to that, she served as Treasurer on the Board of Directors since the inception of the organization.
 She is a skilled project leader, and was a founding developer of the Foundation for Nursing Leadership program offered through the Association of California Nurse Leaders, as well as many other educational programs.
 Over her more than 40 years in health care, previous experience includes more than 20 years as the chief nurse executive in two large health systems in California and several years as a regional vice president for a national nursing education and professional development company.
 Berg is a nationally known speaker and has published several articles on leadership topics in health care, with recent work focusing on emerging nursing roles responding to changes associated with healthcare reform.
-She is a board member of the National Forum of Nursing Workforce Centers, is past president of the Association of Nurse Leaders and a past board member of the California Hospital Association and the American Organization of Nurse Executives.
+She is President of the National Forum of Nursing Workforce Centers, past president of the Association of California Nurse Leaders and a past board member of the California Hospital Association and the American Organization of Nurse Executives.
 Berg holds a MS in Public Health from the University of Minnesota and a BSN from the University of Minnesota School Of Nursing.
 She is a fellow in the American College of Healthcare Executives.

 Mary Dickow, MPA, FAAN